-The RailRiders will conclude their four-game tilt Sunday afternoon at 1:05 p.m. when the club hosts the Chiefs.
-Right-hander, Bruce Billings (0-0, 5.00) will toe the rubber for SWB, while the righty Omar Poveda (0-0, 0.00) gets the nod for the Chiefs.
-Voice the of the RailRiders, John Sadak, along with Aaron Berlin, will have the call on radio.
-Pregame coverage begins at 12:35 p.m. on NEPA Sports Radio —The GAME, Northeast PA’s largest sports radio network: 100.7 FM, 1340 WYCK-AM, 1400 WICK-AM, 1440 WCDL-AM and 106.7 FM.
-For season ticket information, single-game tickets or to book a ballpark group outing, call (570) 969-BALL (2255) or visit swbrailriders.com.
+The RailRiders and Knights conclude the four-game run Sunday, July 20 with the first pitch scheduled for 5:05 p.m.
+Scranton/Wilkes-Barre will toss left-hander Matt Tracy (0-2, 3.12) while Charlotte counters with the righty Daniel McCutchen (0-0, 7.20).
+John Sadak will have the call on radio with the pregame show beginning at 4:35 p.m. on NEPA Sports Radio —The GAME, Northeast PA’s largest radio network: 100.7 FM, 1340 WYCK-AM, 1400 WICK-AM, 1440 WCDL-AM and 106.7 FM.
+For season ticket information, single-game tickets or to book a ballpark group outing, call (570) 969-BALL (2255) or visit swbrailirders.com.

 OFF THE RAILS: